30 Water St, Plymouth, MA 02360, USA

-Established in the 1920s and named for Elder William Brewster, a Mayflower passenger and Pilgrim to whom a garden plot was granted on site in 1620.
+Established in 1920 and 1921 as a restoration project to honor the 300th anniversary of the arrival of the English in Plymouth.
+Named for Elder William Brewster, a Mayflower passenger and Pilgrim to whom a garden plot was granted on site in 1620.
 Memorials within the park honor Brewster, English Pilgrim women, and Plymouth’s immigrant settlers from 1700-2000.

 Prior to European settlement, the Wampanoag established a pathway along Town Brook, known now as the Namassakeeset Trail.
 When the Pilgrims arrived in Plymouth in 1620, they built their homes close to this brook, to make use of its fresh water supply, as well as the grasses in the nearby marshes which they used for livestock feed, roof thatch and insulation.

 There was a Patuxet Wampanoag settlement and/or burial ground on Watson’s Hill, on the southeast side of Jenney Pond near today’s Town Brook Park.
 It was known as Cantaugheantiest, meaning “planted fields.”
 The Treaty of Cantaugheanta, a verbal agreement, was made by 60 Wampanoag tribe members and 30 Pilgrims in April 1621, and is considered to be the first treaty between Europeans and Native Americans in the New World.

 A half-mile, mostly paved walkway extends from the entrance on Water Street, through Brewster Gardens, and alongside Town Brook to the Plimoth Grist Mill and Town Brook Park.
 It’s a lovely route that bypasses the busy roads nearby.